odakahirokazu/ANLNext/README.md

 by ANL Next are as fast as C++ code, and as flexible as Ruby code.

 This framework is originated from the ANL++ framework (by Shin Watanabe), which is C++ implementation of ANL.
-ANL is a fundamental framework of event-by-event analysis, which has been used for data processing of X-ray detectors on board ASCA and Suzaku X-ray observatories.
+The original ANL was a data analysis framework developed by the PEP-4 TPC collaboration at the Lawrence Berkeley Laboratory in 1980s.
+It has been improved on data sharing methods between ANL modules in 1990s by T. Takahashi, H. Kubo, Y. Ishisaki, et al., and maintenaced for data processing of X-ray detectors onboard the ASCA and Suzaku X-ray observatories.

  2. Information